Domestic Energy Performance Certificate

 For advice on how to take action and to find out about offers available to help make your home more energy efficient.

-DEA is a licenced Domestic Energy Assessor, a person who has undergone specific training in energy performance of buildings using RdSAP methodology.
+DEA is a licensed Domestic Energy Assessor, a person who has undergone specific training in energy performance of buildings using RdSAP methodology.
 RdSAP is an acronym for Reduced Data Standard Assessment Procedure.

 This method is used for smaller domestic dwellings whereas full SAP is applied to new build homes.